DNLMow/EECE353/README.md

 EECE353
 =======
 Please keep the repository clean.
 Do not add any other files other than the ones that were already added.

+reg4.vhd is needed for the project to compile.
+Please include it in the project.